GianfrancoPiazzolla/EV-Master/README.md

 **Each preset stores:**
 - 🔋 Usable battery capacity (kWh)
-- 📄 WLTP rated range (km)
+- 📄 WLTP rated range (Km)
-- ⛽ ICE reference fuel consumption (km/L) — for cost/CO₂ comparisons
+- ⛽ ICE reference fuel consumption (Km/L) — for cost/CO₂ comparisons

 **Operations:**
 - **💾 Save** — prompts for a name and saves the current values as a new named profile